The Citizens Handbook

 Charles Dobson

-Most people evaluate a place by assessing its physical characteristics: its parks, weather, walkability, buildings, parks, recreational facilities, schools, shopping, traffic, and so forth.
-Any positives show up in real estate brochures.
+Most people evaluate a place by assessing its physical characteristics: parks, walkability, shopping, schools.
 What receives little attention are the social characteristics of a place.
 Are the people here friendly?
 Are they like me?
 Are they dangerous?
 Will they welcome those who are different?
 These are questions about social place.

 People often move to a place because of its physical characteristics, but over time this wanes and social characteristics become more important.
 If social place does not measure up, they usually move.
 This frequently happens when people move to attractive rural places.
 The north end of Galiano Island in British Columbia is an especially attractive rural location with picturesque ocean and mountain views and the privacy of 10 acres lots.
 But social life is lacking, so most people move away after a few years.
 Social place can be positive or negative, or like the north end of Galiano Island, largely absent.
 A location full of people, however, is no guarantee of sociability.